jdaanovgit/plotly-sdet/README.md

 “Test Analytics” and see that the green circle is around “Test Analytics”

 # Project structure:
-fixtures: can contain fixture files (e.g., JSON files) used for test data
-integration: place for test files, each test case has its own spec file for better organization
-plugins: cypress plugins directory, can be used to extend or modify Cypress behavior
-support: contains custom commands and additional configuration
+**fixtures**: can contain fixture files (e.g., JSON files) used for test data **integration**: place for test files, each test case has its own spec file for better organization **plugins**: cypress plugins directory, can be used to extend or modify Cypress behavior **support**: contains custom commands and additional configuration